OCA/website/website_legal_page/readme/USAGE.rst

-Website editor can change easily any text of these pages using website builder
+Website editor can change easily any text of these pages using website builder.

+If you install this module after 'website_sale', it will be merge the content of 'website_sale.terms' into a new page.

+This module hard-redirect '/shop/terms' to '/legal'.

 Disclaimer
 ~~~~~~~~~~